-Ray Coyle is also the man behind Ireland’s first and only theme park that is completed based off the Tayto Brand.
+Ray Coyle is also the man behind Ireland’s first and only theme park that is completed based on the Tayto Brand.
 Tayto has not only became a much-loved crisps brand but also a tourist attraction with the opening of Tayto Park.
 Coyle had always dreamed of opening up a theme park in Ireland and saw the demand and opportunity as it had been done before.

 So Tayto park officially opened in 2010 after Coyle invested 16 million Euro into the Irish park that is located in Ashbourne, Co Meath.
 He built it close to the Tayto factory so that people could see how the delicious crisps are made.

 Tayto park offers an exciting mix of theme park rides, activity centre, exotic zoo and educational facility.
 In its first year of being opened, Tatyo Park saw more than 240,000 come through its gates.